xvxx/vial/README.md

 # ~ vial: a micro micro-framework ~

-`vial` is a small web "framework" for making small web "sites".
+`vial` is a small web "framework" for making small web sites.

 It only includes a few basics: